-$\Box$ SHOW up to this slide with a green continue button $\rightarrow$
+☐ SHOW up to this slide with a green continue button →

-READ section GOAL: My goal for this section is to help you realize it's not only possible but essential to bring chronic negative behavior to the surface and use compassion and curiosity to discuss and empathize and resolve it."
+☐ READ section GOAL: "My goal for this section is to

-READ bullet points (sharing bullets below is optional if you are behind schedule)

-- Sometimes poor behavior is so chronic you must directly address it. - Most people believe addressing it is the same as being harsh and confrontational. - In disclosing a goal, you are addressing beliefs and systems, not persons or character. - The point of disclosing goals is to have a direct and humble conversation that fosters empathy. - Addressing poor behavior is often frightening for everyone. - We say only disclose a goal when a person is NOT in it, as they are too discouraged when they are.

-DIRECT them to workbook page 11.
-Ask what they wrote on these questions: (5m) Tip: Facilitator, share your answers too.

-- 1. Which of the 4 core needs (empowered, lovable, connected, contributing) are met when disclosing a goal?
+- (e.g., help you realize it's not only possible but essential to bring chronic negative behavior to the surface and use compassion and curiosity to discuss and empathize and resolve it.") - ☐ READ bullet points (sharing bullets below is optional if you are behind schedule) - Sometimes poor behavior is so chronic you must directly address it. - Most people believe addressing it is the same as being harsh and confrontational. - In disclosing a goal, you are addressing beliefs and systems, not persons or character. - The point of disclosing goals is to have a direct and humble conversation that fosters empathy. - Addressing poor behavior is often frightening for everyone. - We say only disclose a goal when a person is NOT in it, as they are too discouraged when they are. - ☐ DIRECT them to workbook page 11.
+Ask what they wrote on these questions: (5m) Tip: Facilitator, share your answers too. - 1.
+Which of the 4 core needs (empowered, lovable, connected, contributing) are met when disclosing a goal?
 Explain. - 2.
 Which of the 8 values that build trust (honesty, straightforwardness, disclosure, receptivity, recognition, respect, seeking excellence, following through on commitments) are practiced when disclosing a goal? - 3.
 What belief must you hold about a person to effectively, directly, bring negative behavior to his or her awareness? - 4.
 Disclosing a goal is being firm and kind?
 What part is firm and what part is kind? - 5.
-Does it matter how the other person replies to the first 3 questions asked at the start of disclosing a goal?
+Does it matter how the other person replies to questions 1-3 asked at the start of disclosing a goal?
 Why?

 □ DIVIDE the group into pairs (live or in breakout rooms) or this can be done as a whole group.
 If in breakout rooms, have them turn workbook page 10 and use the disclosing steps on an example of someone in the goal of Attention.
 Optional: Go over this as a group, the instructions are on the slide.
-(5m)
+(5m) Note: Use exact words, such as "could it be" and "would it be ok?"

-Step 1: (Raise issue) Ask a question directly about the behavior - "Why do you think you\\\\\(interrupt me when I'm leading the meetings)?
+Step 1: (Raise issue) Ask question about the behavior - "Why do you think you\\\\ (interrupt me when I'm leading meetings)?

-Step 2: (Ask permission) - "Would it be ok if I told you what I think it might be?"
+Step 2: (Ask permission) "Would it be ok if I told you what I think it might be?"
 (This question does not presume or accuse.)